joshtynjala/actionscript-3.0-developers-guide/display/display-programming/loading-display-content-dynamically.md

   ActionScript code in all SWF files in the application package is compiled to native code for iOS devices.

-- You can’t load, unload, and then re-load a SWF file.
+- You can't load, unload, and then re-load a SWF file.
 If you attempt to do this, an error occurs.

 - The behavior of loading into memory and then unloading it is the same as with